clockspot/arduino-clock/README.md

 * **The date.** [Several formats](#optionsgeneral) are available.
 When setting, it will ask for the year, then the month, then the date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
 When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
-* **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise).
-The times are calculated using the latitude, longitude, UTC offset, and auto DST rule specified in the [options](#optionsgeography), and shown in the same 12h/24h format as the time of day.
+* **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise), in the same 12h/24h format as the time of day.
+  * Specify your latitude, longitude, and UTC offset in the [options menu](#optionsgeography).
+(From v1.8.1, sunrise/sunset is not displayed if latitude/longitude are left at 0.)
   * NOTE: At this writing, the times may be incorrect by a few minutes, depending on [your longitude and time of year](https://docs.google.com/spreadsheets/d/1dYchVCJAuhvosrCdtEeHLT3ZXcLZK8X0UtENItZR32M/edit#gid=0).
 I believe this to be a rounding error(s) in the [Dusk2Dawn library](https://github.com/dmkishi/Dusk2Dawn) (compared to the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc/) it’s based on) and plan to investigate.

 ## Alarm